codewars/docs/content/authoring/guidelines/index.md

 ## General Guidelins

-- Do your best, stick to guidelines specific to the type of created content (kata, translation, snippets, ...)
-- When reviewing, do it properly.
+- **Conform to quality guidelines when creating new content.** Do not take shortcuts, don't be lazy.
+Know what are quality requirements for kata, translations, descriptions, and code.
+Do not push your responsibility to reviewers.
+- **When reviewing, verify conformance of the content with the quality guidelines.** Do not count on authors to get everything right.
-- You keep responsibility for all content you approved or created.
-Fix issues, consider suggestions, answer questions.
+- **Keep responsibility for all content you approved or created.** You should actively maintain all content you introduced into Codewars: fix issues, consider suggestions, answer questions.
-- If your content does not keep up to quality standards, others are allowed to improve it
+- Whenever possible, **improve any content of insufficient quality.** Fix any long standing bugs you find, remove the most annoying issues.
+Leave every kata you visit in better shape than you found it.
+It especially means that if the content created by you does not keep up to quality standards, others are allowed to improve it.
-- When in doubt, ask for help
-- Easy tasks should be of good quality too
+- Remember that you can always **ask others for help.** Whenever you need someone to proofread your description, answer any questions about how Codewars works, or just give any advice on the content you're working on.